-What is a foundation year?
+What is a Foundation Year?

-Foundation years are an alternative route to studying a full degree, involving an initial year of study that will enable you to progress on to the first year of one of our eligible undergraduate degrees.
+Foundation Years are an alternative route to access studying a full degree, involving an initial year of study that, following successful completion, will enable you to progress onto the first year of one of our eligible undergraduate degrees.

-Who is a foundation year for?
+Who is a Foundation Year for?

-A foundation year could be right for you if:
+A Foundation Year could be right for you if:

 - You don’t have the right qualifications for a full degree in your chosen subject